PKU-Alignment/omnisafe/docs/source/index.rst

 Welcome to `OmniSafe <https://jmlr.org/papers/v16/garcia15a.html>`_ in Safe RL!
-OmniSafe is a comprehensive and dependable benchmark for safe reinforcement learning (RL), including over 40 different types of algorithms, covering a multitude of safe reinforcement learning (Safe RL) domains.
+OmniSafe is a comprehensive and dependable benchmark for safe reinforcement learning (RL), including different types of algorithms, covering a multitude of safe reinforcement learning (Safe RL) domains.

 .. hint::